Qualified doctors Certified medications Online consultation with aftercare

 Hormone replacement therapy for menopausal symptoms

-Muscle pain during the menopausal transition
+Muscle health during the menopausal transition

 What can you do?

 • Avoid sugars and fructose, and eat more protein and healthy fats.
-This helps restore the leptin balance in your body.
+This helps restore leptin balance in your body, which promotes muscle growth.
+Good fats have anti-inflammatory properties.
+Oily fish, nuts, avocado and olives are a great choice.

-• Besides diet and lifestyle changes, there are several supplements that can help with muscle pain.
+• Support your muscles with supplements.
 Some women benefit from collagen supplements.
 This dietary supplement can be added to tea or coffee.
 Vitamin C stimulates your body's natural collagen production.
+Adding magnesium to your diet helps muscles relax.
+Magnesium deficiency can contribute to muscle tension and pain.
+Taking a magnesium supplement can help you cover your magnesium needs.

 Support your muscles